artur-sak13/CS421/mps/mp6-scheme/README.md

 5
 ```

 #### Problem 20.
-Dynamic Type Tests (`symbol?`, `list?`, `pair?`, `number?`, `boolean?`, `null?`)
+Type Predicates (`symbol?`, `list?`, `pair?`, `number?`, `boolean?`, `null?`)

-A check that takes exactly one argument of any type, and returns whether the
+(Recall that a "predicate" is a function that returns a Boolean value.)
-argument is of the corresponding type.
-The less obvious tests here are the
+These functions check whether a data element is of the corresponding type.
+They must take a single argument, but contained in a Haskell list of type `[Val]`,
+so that they are compatible with the AST constructor `PrimFunc`.
+We already showed you how to implement `symbol?` and `list?` earlier in this document!
+Check those out for hints.

+  * `symbol?` Checks whether the input is a `Symbol`.

-`list?` test, which checks whether a "flattened" version of the list is really
+  * `list?` Checks whether a "flattened" version of the list is really a proper list
+      (not a dotted list or something else)

-a list, the `pair?` test, which accepts either lists or dotted lists, and the
+  * `pair?` Accepts either proper Scheme lists or dotted lists, nothing else.
+(Remember,
+      in Scheme, both proper lists and improper "dotted" lists are technically types of pairs.)

-`null?` test, which checks for an empty list.
+  * `null?` Checks for an empty, proper list.

+  * `number?` Checks whether the input is a `Number`.

 ``` {.scheme}
 scheme> (symbol? 'a)